 Finally, if $s'(\mu) < 0$, then, using the same arguments as before, we conclude that there exist four roots in $S(\mu + \epsilon)$ for any sufficiently small $\epsilon > 0$.
 Thus, there exist extra roots (besides the simple root $\mu^g$) with real part in $(\mu, \infty)$, which, again, contradicts the assumption that $\mu$ is the second-rightmost root of $s$. \end{proof} Lemma \ref{lem:argument_principle}, in combination with Lemma \ref{lem:martinez}, provides an ``almost'' iff relationship between the second-rightmost root of $s$ and the local-nonglobal minimizer of \eqref{eqn:trs}.
 However, the quantity of primary interest is the second-rightmost eigenvalue of $M$ instead of the second-rightmost root of $s$.
-The following result characterizes the spectrum of $M$ and its tight connection with the roots of $s$: \begin{proposition} The spectrum of $M$ consists of the roots of $s$ with matched algebraic multiplicity, and all of the eigenvalues of $-\lambda_i$ of $-P$ for which $q$ is perpendicular to some (nonzero) null-vector of $P - \lambda_i$.
-Furthermore, an eigenvector $ $ of $M$ corresponds to some $-\lambda_i$ if and only if $z_1 \in \mathbb{C}^n$ is zero. \end{proposition} \begin{proof} If $\mu$ is not in the spectrum of $-P$ then, according to \cite[Equations (7)--(11)]{Adachi2017}, $\mu$ is a eigenvalue of $M$ iff it is a root of $s$ with the same algebraic multiplicity.
-Furthermore, the second row of \eqref{eqn:eigenvale_problem}, i.e.
+The following result characterizes the spectrum of $M$ and its tight connection with the roots of $s$: \newcontent{ \begin{proposition} The spectrum of $M$ consists of: \begin{itemize} \item the roots of $s$ with matched algebraic multiplicity; and \item all of the eigenvalues $-\lambda_i$ of $-P$ that are non-simple \newcontentB{for $-P$} or have $w_i$ (the $i-$th eigenvector of $P$) orthogonal to $q$. \end{itemize} \newcontentB{Furthermore, every $-\lambda_i$ that is in the spectrum of $M$ is non-simple for $M$.} \end{proposition} \begin{proof} We will prove the result by deriving a closed form expression for the characteristic polynomial of $M$.
+Since $-I$ and $P + \mu I$ commute, we have \cite[Theorem 3]{Silvester2000}: